 - PHYS 350 Thermodynamics and Statistical Mechanics covers classical thermodynamics, zeroth, first, second and third law of thermodynamics and their applications (law of mass action, heat engines, refrigerators, heat pumps, etc.), kinetic gas theory, and introduction to statistical mechanics.
 Prerequisites: MATH 231 and PHYS 231 or permission of instructor.

-- ME 320/L Manufacturing Systems: explores the technology behind different types of manufacturing operations, and the proper application of processes and techniques to transform raw materials into components, and components into assemblies.
-This course focusses on the methods used in the manufacturing and processing of metals, plastics and composites: material removal, hot and cold forming, casting and molding, heat treatment, joining and welding, and finishing processes.
-Via lectures, labs and site visits, students will be exposed to various forms of automation, including robotics, conveyer systems, hydraulic systems, and pneumatic systems.
-This course will also incorporate an overview of real-time measurement systems used in manufacturing and process control.
-Prerequisites: ENGR 250/L and ENGR 350/L.
+- ME 320/L Manufacturing Systems: This course explores the technology behind different types of manufacturing operations, and the proper application of processes and techniques to transform raw materials into components, and components into assemblies.
+This course focuses on the methods used in the manufacturing and processing of metals, plastics and composites: material removal, hot and cold forming, casting and molding, heat treatment, joining and welding, and finishing processes.
+Prerequisite: ENGR 350/L. 3 lecture hours and 3 laboratory hours.

-- ME 360/L Heat Transfer: explores the transmission of heat via conduction, convection, radiation, thermal resistance, heat exchangers, and boiling and condensation.
-This course extends the application of the laws of thermodynamics and heat transfer to mechanical design and engineering systems.
+- ME 360/L Heat Transfer: This course explores the transmission of heat via conduction, convection, radiation, thermal resistance, heat exchangers, and boiling and condensation.
+This course extends the application of the laws of thermodynamics and heat transfer to design and engineering systems.
 Prerequisite: CS 111, ENGR 320/L, PHYS 350.
 3 lecture hours and 3 laboratory hours.

 Mechanical Engineering Electives: mechanical engineering students must choose from one of the following courses: